 - Embroidery Scissors - To clip threads and cut yarn, you'll need a small pair of sewing scissors with sharp points.
 Consider buying a pair of nippers or specialty cutters if you like to stitch needlepoint while traveling.

 - Lighting and Magnification - Tiny canvas holes and certain thread colors can be difficult to see in dim light.
-So make sure to have adequate lighting as well as magnification when working your project.
+So make sure to have adequate lighting as well as magnification when working on your project.
 A lamp that simulates daylight and a pair of extra-strength reading glasses work best.

 8 Needlepoint Gadgets to Enhance Your Stitching

 As you become more familiar with needlepoint, you will want tools to make each new project easier to complete.
-These optional tools will help to take your stitching to new levels.
+These optional tools will help to take your stitching to new levels: